 Participation in Operation Starting Line,

-Kent R. Kerley, Todd L. Matthews, Jeffrey T. Schulz - Department of Sociology, Mississippi
+Kent R. Kerley, Todd L. Matthews, Jeffrey T. Schulz.

 The prison industry in the United States has experienced an unprecedented period of growth during the past three decades.
 Growing dissatisfaction with the monetary investment in the criminal justice system, state-level budget constraints, and high criminal recidivism rates have led many criminal justice professionals to rethink issues of offender resocialization and rehabilitation.

 Becoming Israelis: Political Resocialization of Soviet and American Immigrants. by Zvi Gitelman - Contemporary Sociology, Vol. 12, No. 5.